-Sellers typically give limited representations, warranties and indemnities to buyers consistent with international custom in form and substance, although certain Turkish law and market-specific provisions may also be included.
-For example, a common key subject of representations, warranties and indemnities in Turkey tends to be that government-issued permits and licences are in place and not at risk of being revoked, this owing to the jurisdiction's tendency for irregularity in enforcement of regulations and the complexity of regulatory regimes.
+Sellers typically give customary representations, warranties and indemnities to buyers, consistent with international norms in form and substance, although certain Turkish law and market-specific provisions may also be included.
+For example, a common theme is whether all required government-issued permits and licences (eg, the operating licences for all retail stores of the target) are properly in place and whether there is a risk of any of them being revoked, owing to the jurisdiction's tendency for certain irregularities and complexities in the enforcement of the relevant regulations.